openwallet-foundation/project-proposals/projects/vc-api-implementation.md

 | https://github.com/Sphereon-Opensource/PEX | Provides presentation exchange functionality | Apache License 2.0

 # Release Methodology
-_If the project already exists, please provide details on the release methodology and mechanics._

 The project contains a Dockerfile (https://github.com/energywebfoundation/ssi/blob/develop/apps/vc-api/Dockerfile) to build a container image for portable deployment.